-SJHS serves students who are at risk of not graduating from high school because they are unable or unwilling to attend McFarland High School, the MUSD comprehensive high school.
-Various reasons for choosing SJHS include: personal hardships, pregnancy/childcare needs, special needs for work scheduling, and a positive alternative to the larger high school setting.
-The SJHS student population is considered "transitional" in that student enrollment is usually short term, limited to or usually one or two semesters, to enable the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
-However, a considerable number of students have graduated from this school.
+There are a variety of reasons for choosing MIS which may include: personal hardships, pregnancy/parenting, special needs for work scheduling, and as a positive alternative to the larger high school setting for high-risk students.
+The goal of each McFarland Independent School student is to earn enough credits to transfer, back on track for graduation, to a continuation or traditional high school or to acquire a high school diploma.
+The student population is generally considered "transitional", usually short term and limited to one or two semesters.
+This enables the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
+However it should be noted that a considerable number of students have graduated from this school.
+MIS is a Dashboard Alternative School Status (DASS) school.